MitchTalmadge/AMP-dockerized/README.md

 In a nutshell, AMP (Application Management Panel) allows you to manage one or more game servers from a web UI.
 You need a [CubeCoders AMP Licence](https://cubecoders.com/AMP#buyAMP) to use this image.

-Updates to AMP are automatically bundled into new Docker images.
-We check for updates every 15 minutes and package them up for you right away!

 > [!WARNING]
 > **This is a community-made unofficial image, and is not endorsed by CubeCoders.**